IcySnex/Melora/Website/src/plugin-development/configs.md

 - If certain settings change (e.g., **"Client ID"** or **"Client Secret"**), you can reinitialize or re-authenticate components as needed.

 ::: info Note
-You **don't need** to manually subscribe to each custom `PluginConfigItem`'s PropertyChanged event.
+You **don't need** to manually subscribe to each custom `IOption`'s PropertyChanged event.
 They will automatically forward their `PropertyChanged` events, simplifying the process.
 :::